 Decide if out-of-band management will be used on USM Appliance hardware instances.
 It is a best practice to use out-of-band management.

 If you decide to operate USM Appliance hardware without out-of-band management, connect a mouse, keyboard, and monitor to USM Appliance and turn it on.

 If you decide to operate USM Appliance hardware with out-of-band management, but you are not using DHCPNetwork protocol used to dynamically distribute network configuration parameters, such as IP addresses, for interfaces and services., obtain an IP address, netmask IP, and gateway IP.
 Then temporarily connect a keyboard, mouse, and monitor to USM Appliance.
-Next connect the Ethernet cable from IPMI/HPE iLO port to an operational switch.
+Next, connect the Ethernet cable from the IPMI/HPE iLO port to an operational switch.
 Follow the procedures on Configure the USM Appliance Hardware through IPMI to configure IPMI, or Configure the USM Appliance Hardware through HPE iLO to configure HPE iLO.